Chapter 7 : I like my life.

 The iciness in his voice couldn’t be easier to hear.
 If I’ve ever had difficulty picking up on his sardonic nature, it’s gone now.
 There’s simply no doubting the bitterness coating every word, the sarcasm seeping through each sentence.

 “You’re one hundred percent right, Ava.
 This was all just one elaborate plot because clearly I have nothing better to do than screw over some nobody who somehow manages to fuck up everything she touches.
 Really, it’s a wonder that Ian bloke lasted as long as he did.
 You’re a fucking mess.”

 “Your head?”
 I ask incredulously.
-My finger nails cut into my skin as I clench my hands into fists, and my vision starts to go hazy again.
+My finger nails cut into my skin as I clench my hands into fists.
 “Your head?

 “Just forget it,” Louis mutters.
 “I’m sure you will anyway, seeing as it doesn’t revolve around Ian.”

 “That’s how it works, isn’t it?
 You only think about Ian.
 You only care about Ian.
 It’s always Ian, Ian, Ian.
 Nobody else matters to you - not your family, not your friends, not -”